Yuss76A/the-discussion-blog/README.md

 The Login Page in dark mode features a sleek design that enhances user experience.
 It includes input fields for username and password, both displayed in white to provide a strong contrast against the dark background, ensuring readability.

 The Log In button is styled with a green border, adding a visually appealing touch.
 Below the login fields, users who do not have an account can find a prompt to sign up, presented in a nice blue color for emphasis.

+Also, we have a "Forgot Password" button positioned prominently before the "Don't have an account?
+Sign up" section.
+This button is designed in a blue color, aligning with the dark mode theme and matching the title and links.
+This design choice enhances visibility and accessibility, allowing users to easily find the option for password recovery.

 A clean white line visually separates the footer from the login options.
 The footer is fixed at the bottom of the page and features a fixed design that matches the overall color theme.
 In the bottom left corner, there is a toggle for switching between dark and light modes, designed in blue to align with the overall color theme.